-From January 2017, a minor portion (approximately 12%) of the UK gilt investment is held in a bespoke Qualifying Investor Alternative Investment Fund managed by LGIM (Ireland) Risk Management Solutions, which can be used from time to time to hedge the potential risks to the PMC balance sheet following the occurrence of specific market-related operational risk errors.
+A minor portion (approximately 12%) of the UK gilt investment is held in a bespoke Qualifying Investor Alternative Investment Fund managed by LGIM (Ireland) Risk Management Solutions, which can be used from time to time to hedge the potential risks to the PMC balance sheet following the occurrence of specific market-related operational risk errors.
 This holding is consistent with PMC's risk appetite regarding minimal market risk exposure for shareholder assets.
-To date, the hedging facility provided by this bespoke holding has not been required to be utilised.